pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 This chapter provides a comprehensive guide to building complete sales systems across all your business entities.
 You'll learn how to architect sales processes that guide prospects from first contact through closed deal, automate sales tasks that free up time for high-value activities, build sales teams that consistently hit targets, and create customer success systems that maximize lifetime value while generating referrals.

-The sales systems development approach means treating sales not as an art, but as a scienceâ€”a systematic process that can be measured, optimized, and scaled.
+The sales systems development approach means treating sales not as an art, but as a science—a systematic process that can be measured, optimized, and scaled.
 Every process, every script, every automation serves the purpose of increasing conversion rates while reducing sales cycle length and cost per acquisition.

 Through this chapter, you will:
 - Design sales process architecture that guides prospects through every stage